yao-matrix/deepSpeech2/README.md

 # TensorFlow implementation of deepSpeech
 End-to-end speech recognition using distributed TensorFlow

 This repository contains TensorFlow code for an end-to-end speech recognition engine using Deep Neural Networks inspired by Baidu's DeepSpeech model, that can train on multiple GPUs.
+This work was developed at Ford Research and Innovation Center Palo Alto.

 This software is released under a BSD license.
 The license to this software does not apply to TensorFlow, which is available under the Apache 2.0 license, or the third party pre-requisites listed below, which are available under their own respective licenses.